-Content marketing is not an exact science.
+Higher education content marketing is not an exact science.
 The subjective nature of blog posts, videos, and other forms of web content inevitably means that what works for some organizations won’t work for others, and that the right way of doing things will depend largely on your unique audience and goals.
+Our team can help you find a personalized content strategy for higher education that helps you reach your goals.

 In this blog, we explore some of the most costly missteps that your school might be making when attempting to execute your content strategy, and what you should be doing instead.